 Our Family Action Network (FAN) includes parents, family members and guardians who want to advocate for and alongside their loved ones who receive services.
 The group primarily focuses on policy issues that impact the services that individuals with disabilities receive at the state and federal level.
 It provides an opportunity for you to learn more about these important issues and how you can be part of the solution.
 If you would like to learn more about FAN, contact Kayla Nance at 952-688-1598 or email@example.com

 Disability Policy Resources

-Opportunity Partners is following these subjects very closely and we are involved with other disability providers and advocacy groups in analyzing these disability policy matters.
+Opportunity Partners is following these subjects closely and we are involved with other disability providers and advocates in analyzing these disability policy matters.
 We will be posting resources here as they become available.